 |Diastolic blood pressure (in mm Hg)||< 80||80–89||90–99||> 100|

 Patients with untreated or inadequately treated hypertension are prone to sudden elevations in blood pressure and the development of hypertensive crises.
 Up to 1% of all hypertensive patients will have a hypertensive crisis in their lifetime.
 Hypertensive crises come in two forms.
 In a hypertensive emergency, a surge in blood pressure is accompanied by end-organ damage.
 Hypertensive urgency is an acute elevation in blood pressure without end-organ damage.
 There is no blood pressure threshold that defines a hypertensive crisis.
 Most patients have pressures that exceed 180/120 mm Hg, with diastolic blood pressures over 120 mm Hg being most strongly associated with end-organ damage.
 Patients who develop a hypertensive crisis in settings other than chronic essential hypertension may develop end-organ damage at lesser degrees of blood pressure elevation, as they lack the vascular smooth muscle hypertrophy that provides some protection against the effects of uncontrolled hypertension.

 Normal Blood Pressure Control

 Many elements are involved in blood pressure regulation, such as the renin-angiotensin-aldosterone system (RAAS) of the kidney.
 Renin is released by the juxtaglomerular apparatus in response to low kidney perfusion, elevated sympathetic response, low dietary sodium, and other stimuli.
 Renin cleaves circulating angiotensinogen to form angiotensin I, which in turn is cleaved to angiotensin II by angiotensin-converting enzyme (ACE).
-Angiotensin II is a potent arteriolar constrictor that increases both systolic and diastolic blood ...
+Angiotensin II is a potent arteriolar constrictor that increases both systolic ...